Families of discrete circular distributions with some novel applications: Constructions of families of circular discrete distributions

+Marginalized and conditionalized constructions of circular families of discrete distributions are very recent as proposed in \citet{mardiasriram2020ar}.
+Besides, there has not been published in-depth analysis of truly discrete circular data.
+However, particular cases of the conditionalized approach, including von Mises and wrapped Cauchy distributions, have appeared, not only in \citet{mardiasriram2020ar} but also in \cite{girijaetal2019} and \citet{imotoetal2020}.
+We give a unified treatment of the different methods as a strategy to construct rich classes of discrete distributions on the circle.
+We derive new results (e.g. Theorems \ref{thm:MED} to \ref{thm:duality}) that offer insights on the inter-relationships between the constructions.

-Following the above discussion, we now define the marginalized and conditionalized discrete families for the circular case.
-Let $\theta$ be a random variable with pdf $f(\theta), ~\theta\in[0, 2\pi)$. \begin{defin} The probability function of the marginalized discrete (MD) distribution on the circle is given by
+We now define the marginalized and conditionalized discrete families for the circular case.
+There has been some very recent work on these approaches although not in a comprehensive and unified way, as we describe below.
+Let $\Theta$ be a random variable with pdf $f(\theta), ~\theta\in[0, 2\pi)$. \begin{defin} The probability function of the marginalized discrete (MD) distribution on the circle is given by

-where $F(\cdot)$ is the cumulative distribution function of $f(\theta)$. \end{defin} We note that this is also the probability function of the discrete random variable $\lfloor \frac {m \theta} {2 \pi}\rfloor$, where $\lfloor \cdot \rfloor$ denotes the largest integer less than or equal to the given number. \begin{defin} The probability function of the conditionalized discrete (CD) distribution on the circle is given by
+where $F(\cdot)$ is the cumulative distribution function of the pdf $f(\cdot)$. \end{defin} We note that this is also the probability function of the discrete random variable $\lfloor \frac {m \Theta} {2 \pi}\rfloor$, where $\lfloor \cdot \rfloor$ denotes the largest integer less than or equal to the given number. \begin{defin} The probability function of the conditionalized discrete (CD) distribution on the circle is given by

-\end{defin} For simplicity, we will denote both probability functions by the same notation, but the choice will be obvious from the context.
-One question of interest is whether the marginalized and conditionalized methods applied to a pdf $f$ can lead to the same discrete distribution.
-Theorem \ref{thm:marg_plug_circ} shows that if both the methods applied to pdf $f$ result in the same discrete probability function on the line, then the methods applied to the $f$ wrapped on the circle will also result in the same discrete probability function. \begin{thm}[Marginalized and conditionalized distribution invariance] ~\\ Suppose $f$ is a pdf on $[0, \infty)$ satisfying the condition
+\end{defin} For simplicity, we will denote both probability functions (\ref{eq:pmf_by_modulo}) and (\ref{eq:plugin_method}) by the same notation, but the choice will be obvious from the context.
+One question of interest is ``can the marginalized and conditionalized methods lead to the same discrete distribution on the circle?"
+We show that under certain conditions, the two approaches will lead to diffent discrete distributions on the circle except for the trivial uniform case.
+This has implication when we come to selecting between the two approaches in practice and we give insights based on comparison of the two approaches for some particular cases in Section \ref{S:comparisons}.
+Theorem \ref{thm:char_on_circle} below gives one characterization.
+This theorem is inspired by a similar question for the linear case related to the exponential distribution (see supplement). \begin{thm} Suppose $f(\cdot)$ is a strictly positive and continuous circular pdf on $[0, 2\pi] $ with $f(\theta)=f(\theta+2\pi)$.
+Then, the two discretization approaches (i.e. MD and CD) lead to the same discrete distribution, with iff $f$ is the uniform density. \begin{proof} Considering (\ref{eq:margeqcond_circ}) for $k=1$ and $k=0$, and taking their ratio, we get